Prioritize Your Team’s Well-Being with Group Health Insurance

 • Premium

-The amount you pay periodically (monthly, quarterly, or annually) to the insurance company to maintain the group health insurance coverage.
+The amount you pay periodically (every month, quarter, or year) to keep the group health insurance active.

 • Deductible